Some common orb-weaving spiders in eastern Australia

 Golden Orb Weaver

 Here’s another common spider around Sydney, especially around late summer and early Autumn when you might find lots of them hanging around places like power lines and trees.
-The photo at right should help you recognise it.
+The photo here should help you recognise it.
 I could easily fill a page just with these spiders, so I did.

 Other Nephila spiders